The rare indictment and trial of Jeronimo Yanez ‘proves white privilege exists and protects white cops’

 “Calling a county attorney ‘a kid’ is paternalistic and generally children are described as being, ‘sharp as a tack,’ not adults,” she said.
 In particular Wood argues that, “poker-faced” and “close to the vest” insinuates cunning and gambling rather than professionalism and poise, another common characteristic associated with orientalism.

 That’s not to say that Choi’s decisions are undeserving of scrutiny.
-At Choi’s press conference announcing charges for Yanez on Nov.
-16, Choi turned the podium over to Assistant County Attorney Richard Dusterhoft, rather than take the questions himself.
 He charged Yanez with two counts of dangerous discharge of a firearm for endangering surviving passengers Diamond “Lavish” Reynolds and her daughter.
 And yet, Yanez was not a danger enough to be taken into custody before his trial.

 While it’s important to hold elected officials accountable as they make decisions, it’s equally important that the critiques, feedback and even the praise do not center language that undermines these officials based on harmful stereotypes.